rtanwar572/Tricon-Realtech/README.md

-dynamic team of 2-3 members, with a lead developer steering the project, this static website is built using modern # Tricon Construction Website 🏗️
+# Tricon Realtech Construction Website 🏗️

 Welcome to the official repository of the Tricon Construction static website! 🌐